-I occasionally hear this question from small business owners, “Why do I need HubSpot?
-Can’t you just do your Inbound Marketing magic for us without it?”
 I am usually tempted to answer with a snarky - “Really? - Would you also like us to build you a house without using any power tools?”
 But I don’t.
-I usually go into my boring power tool analogy and try to explain how much more expensive and longer it would take to build the house.
+I usually go into my boring power tool analogy and try to explain how much more expensive and how much longer it would take to build the house.
 They sort of get it - but not really.

 I recently realized something - I have years of experience running internet marketing campaigns for clients that weren’t on HubSpot, and I also have years of experience running campaigns for clients using the HubSpot tool.
 So why not share those results here in an effort to help other business owners who may be considering using HubSpot?
 Seems like a big Duh!
 Doesn’t it?